Kostel Svatého Jiří Ghost Church - Atlas Obscura

 Thirty creepy ghosts now inhabit this decaying 14th-century church.

-Kostel svatého Jiří (St. George’s Church) in Luková, Czechia, has been neglected for more than 40 years.
+Kostel svatého Jiří (St. George’s Church) in Luková, Czechia, was neglected for more than 40 years.
 Believing it to be haunted, the congregation refused to set foot into the church, which slowly fell into decay.
 Until it was saved by ghosts.

 Not too long ago, some people decided that the church, a cultural monument of Czechia, was worth saving.
 Unfortunately, nobody could come up with the money to restore it.
 Then Jakub Hadrava, a sculpture student at the University of West Bohemia, had an idea: He sculpted ghosts to inhabit the abandoned church.
 He used fellow students as models, wrapping them in plastic and raincoats.
 Slowly but surely 30 ghosts came to “live” in the Kostel svatého Jiří, creating quite a spooky ambiance in the dilapidated place.

 The plan worked.
 Word about the “Ghost Church” got around and it made it into the international press.
 Ever since, people have come to see the haunted church of Luková.
 Many visitors have left donations to save the church, making it possible to fix the roof and secure the sturdiness of the structure.
 The people of Luková have likewise embraced their haunted church.
-The congregation does not hold mass under the free sky anymore, but happily comes into the church, where they sit among their friendly ghosts.
+The congregation no longer holds mass under the free sky, but happily comes into the church, where they sit among their friendly ghosts.

 Know Before You Go